 Starting on July 15, 2021, thousands of protestors took to the street each evening around Khuzestan province to demand potable drinking water.
 The protests have added further stresses to the ruling regime, which has faced numerous interconnected crises stemming from managerial ineptitude.
 In addition to water shortages, Iran has faced a series of rolling blackouts due to high energy demands in the wake of soaring temperatures coupled with a lack of water to fuel hydroelectric power plants.
 Additionally, the government has lacked transparency amid its struggle to manage the COVID-19 pandemic, which has exacerbated the country’s economic woes.
 The cascading crises have led to widespread political alienation, culminating in the June 2021 election, which had historically low voter turnout.

-With the ruling regime’s legitimacy facing unprecedented challenges, it has sought to pay lip service to the Khuzestan protestors’ demands while also falling back on repression to stanch the spread of the demonstrations.
+With the ruling regime’s legitimacy facing unprecedented challenges, it sought to pay lip service to the Khuzestan protestors’ demands while also falling back on repression to stanch the spread of the demonstrations.
 On the one hand, Supreme Leader Khamenei called on officials to fix the water crisis, affirming the validity of the protestors’ demands.
 Outgoing President Hassan Rouhani similarly affirmed that “With the exception of a few, people are exercising their legal right to protest.”
+On July 27, 2021, Rouhani’s chief of the DOE said that the government had earmarked $3.5 billion for the restoration of Lake Urmia, though according to activists and experts, much of that funding was channeled to projects that further degraded the environment while enriching IRGC-linked entities and individuals.
 On the other hand, Human Rights Watch found that Iranian authorities had used “excessive force” to pacify the protests, leading to at least ten deaths and over 100 detentions, according to The Human Rights Activists News Agency (HRANA).
 Videos posted on social media have shown a heavy presence of security forces using tear gas, and reportedly live fire at times, to disperse demonstrators.

 The government has reportedly sought to block internet access through mobile phone networks to prevent protestors from organizing and disseminating images of repression by security forces.
 Regardless, the protests have triggered solidarity demonstrations throughout the country, and the scope of the protests has expanded from narrow concerns over water access to broader dissatisfaction with the ruling regime.